Steve Davislim: Biography

-He has also appeared at the Salzburg Festival, the Hamburg Opera, the Berlin Staatsoper, and the Mozart Festival Schönbrunn, Vienna.
+He also appeared at the Salzburg Festival, the Hamburg Opera, the Berlin Staatsoper, and the Mozart Festival Schönbrunn, Vienna.
 He made his debut at the Chicago Lyric Opera in 2005.
 He attracted much positive attention in December 2005 with his performance in the title role of Mozart's Idomeneo at the season opening of La Scala in Milan.

 In 2007 he sang the lead role in the world premiere of Teneke, an opera set in 20th-century Turkey, written by the Italian composer Fabio Vacchi.

 He participated in the recording of Beethoven's Ninth Symphony with the Tonhalle Orchester Zürich, part of that group's prize-winning complete Beethoven symphony recording on the Ars Nova label.
 His other discography includes Mozart's Requiem with Christian Thielemann, Bach cantatas with Sir John Eliot Gardiner, Richard Strauss orchestral lieder under Simone Young, Martinů's Julietta under Sir Charles Mackerras, and Michael Tippett's A Child of Our Time with Sir Colin Davis and the London Symphony Orchestra.

 In 2007 he participated, along with an all-Australian cast, in the world premiere recordings of two works by Camille Saint-Saëns: the opera Hélène (written for Davislim's Australian operatic forebear Nellie Melba), and the cantata Nuit persane, both with Orchestra Victoria conducted by Guillaume Tourniaire.

-He is a frequent concert singer, appearing with the Chicago Symphony, the BBC Symphony, the San Francisco Symphony, the Royal Danish Orchestra, and the Cleveland Orchestra.
+He was a frequent concert singer, appearing with the Chicago Symphony, the BBC Symphony, the San Francisco Symphony, the Royal Danish Orchestra, and the Cleveland Orchestra.
 His appearances at the BBC Proms include Schumann's Scenes from Goethe's Faust (1999), Mendelssohn's Symphony No. 2 'Lobgesang' (2009), and Beethoven's Symphony No. 9 'Choral' (2014; under Alan Gilbert (deputising for an indisposed Riccardo Chailly).
-He has also made numerous live and broadcast appearances with the Australian Broadcasting Corporation.
+He also made numerous live and broadcast appearances with the Australian Broadcasting Corporation.

+Davislim died on 10 August 2024, at the age of 57.